adaau/Marina/README.md

 #About
 MARINA is a boat-sharing app to connect boat owners and boat renters.
+It can be found at https://marina-app.herokuapp.com

 The premise behind this "sharing economy" app is to create a marketplace for boats: owners, who seldom use their boats, can monetize their boats during idle time and offset some of the huge operating costs; renters, who don't have access to boats, can now have access to a huge supply of boats.

+This was a solo project created while I was a student in General Assembly's Web Development Immersive course.

 #Features
 ###Owners can: